eBay Flipping – How to get started flipping

 How to sell things online for profit?

-Here’s Rob for you to explain how you can get started even as a beginner!
+For more details here’s Rob to explain how you can get started flipping on eBay even as a beginner.

 1. How did you start flipping things to sell on eBay?